IBM Selectric: Selectric Composer

 In 1966, IBM released the Selectric Composer for use in phototypesetting applications.
-This highly-modified (and much more expensive) Selectric produced camera-ready justified copy using proportional fonts in a variety of font styles ranging from eight points to fourteen points.
+This highly modified (and much more expensive) Selectric produced camera-ready justified copy using proportional fonts in a variety of font styles ranging from eight points to fourteen points.
 Material prepared on a properly-adjusted machine by a skillful operator and printed onto baryta (barium sulfate-coated) paper "would take an expert to tell ... [that it] was not the product of a Linotype or Monotype machine".

-Characters were proportionally spaced, three to nine units wide, the size of a unit being selectable as either 1/72", 1/84" or 1/96" to allow for the three sizes of type.
+Characters were proportionally spaced, three to nine units wide, the size of a unit being selectable as either 1/72, 1/84 or 1/96 inch to allow for the three sizes of type.
 (A monospaced "Typewriter Font", in which all characters occupied four units, was available for brief imitations of conventional typed text.)
 Tab stops could be positioned only at intervals of one-sixth of an inch, or one pica.
 To support backspacing over previously typed characters, the spacing code for the last forty or so characters typed was mechanically stored by small sliding plates in a carrier wheel.

 Like the Varityper with which it competed, the original machine required that material be typed twice if the output was to be justified.
 The first time was to measure the length of the line and count the spaces, recording measurements read from a special dial on the right margin.
 The second time it was typed, the operator set the measurements into the dial to set justification for each line.
 The process was tedious and slow, but did provide a way to get camera-ready, proportionally spaced, justified copy from a desk-sized, affordable machine.